 - Candidacy Examinations: To be admitted to candidacy for the Ph.D., a student must pass both a written and an oral candidacy examination.
 The written examination consists of three parts: quantum mechanics, electromagnetism, and classical mechanics.

-- Progress Toward Completion: Students must maintain a GPA of 3.0 or better in graduate physics and astronomy courses taken at WVU.
-Students must pass all three graduate qualifying exams by the end of their fourth semester.
-All students are evaluated annually before the end of September by their Ph.D. committee or the Graduate Studies committee.
+- Progress Toward Completion: Students must pass all three graduate qualifying exams by the end of their fourth academic semester in the program.
+All students are evaluated annually before the end of March by their Ph.D. committee or the Graduate Studies committee.

 |Introduction to Mathematical Physics|

 |Advanced Classical Mechanics 1|